SomeWeekendReading/someweekendreading.github.io/_posts/2026-01-08-covid-vax-mortality-again.md

 - There are, however, many cases where the box and its whiskers are _below_ 1, i.e., a statistically significant _decrease_ in risk.
-Among them are ischemic cardiac event, cerebrovascular event, cerebrovascular infarction, deep venous thrombosis, pulmonary embolism, myocarditis, coagulative disorders, heart failure, acute kidney failure, and acute pancreatitis.
+Among them are ischemic cardiac event, cerebrovascular event, cerebrovascular infarction, deep venous thrombosis, pulmonary embolism, pericarditis, coagulative disorders, heart failure, acute kidney failure, and acute pancreatitis.

 __Conclusion:__
 - In the 28 days after receiving the JN.1 updated mRNA COVID-19 vaccine,
-  there was _no statistically significant risk_ in any of 29 medical adverse events studied.
+  there was _no statistically significant increase in risk_ in any of 29 medical adverse events studied.
 - However, in 10 of those events, the risk appears to have been _statistically significantly lowered._